-“Unused prescription drugs that collect in our homes can fall into the wrong hands, creating unintended gateways to opioid addiction, particularly as we continue to combat the ongoing COVID-19 pandemic,” said Senators Collins and King in a joint statement.
-“Maine is one of the top 10 states that have disposed the most prescriptions through the DEA’s Drug Take-Back Program, and we are confident that our state will continue to lead efforts to stop the misuse of unused drugs that pose a serious threat to our children, our homes, and our environment.”
+“Unused prescription drugs that collect in our homes can fall into the wrong hands, creating unintended gateways to opioid addiction.
+Properly disposing of unused drugs is one way we can each do our part to combat the opioid epidemic, particularly as Maine has seen a concerning increase in drug abuse during the COVID-19 pandemic,” said Senators Collins and King in a joint statement.
+“Maine is one of the top 10 states that have disposed the most prescriptions through the DEA’s Drug Take-Back Program.
+We are confident that our state will continue to lead efforts to stop the misuse of unused drugs that pose a serious threat to our communities.”

 National Prescription Drug Take-Back Day aims to provide a safe, convenient, and responsible means of disposing prescription drugs, while also educating the general public about the potential for abuse of medications.
-For the first time, collection sites will accept vaping devices and associated substances.
+In 2020, the collection sites began accepting vaping devices and associated substances.

-At a previous Take-Back Event in October 2019, federal, state, and local government entities took back 882,919 pounds of unused, expired, or unwanted drugs at more than 6,100 locations across the United States.
-Over the course of the program, 12,699,456 pounds of prescription drugs have been safely collected across the country, including more than 412,117 pounds of medication in Maine alone.
+At a previous Take-Back Event in October 2020, federal, state, and local government entities took back more than 985,000 pounds of unused, expired, or unwanted drugs at more than 4,500 locations across the United States.
+Over the course of the program, more than 14.6 million pounds of prescription drugs have been safely collected across the country, including more than 450,000 pounds of medication in Maine alone.